 More content on the Apocalypse Tapestry and National Estate of Château d’Angers.

-The Loire Valley is also famous for its vineyards, particularly Savennières.
-Now it’s time to explore these vineyards, renowned for their exceptional white wines.
-Domaine du Closel, Domaine FL, Domaine aux Moines…
+The Loire Valley is also famous for its vineyards, particularly the Savennières vineyards.
+Known for their exceptional white wines, there are many vineyards to discover: Domaine du Closel, Domaine FL, Domaine aux Moines…

-Join a tasting session and guided tour to learn more about local grape varieties and winemaking techniques.
-The winegrowers will give you a warm welcome and share their passion for their trade with you.
+Treat yourself to a wine tasting and a guided tour to learn more about local grape varieties and wine-making techniques.
+The people behind these wines will offer you a warm welcome and share their passion for their trade.

 Jardin Mediterraneen Sainte Gemmes Mouraud